 The best way to travel around London

-There are lots of ways to travel around London but the best way will depend on what you want to see and do.
+There are lots of ways to travel around London.
 If you want to go sightseeing and explore London’s best landmarks, there is no better way to do it then by taking a tour bus around the city with Tootbus.

 We may be biased, but if you are only in the capital for a short amount of time, the best way to get around London is on an open top tour bus.
 Don’t miss a single sight by being stuck underground or getting lost on the streets.
 Just book a city sightseeing ticket!
 Choose from bus or bus + cruise tour from Tootbus or select the London Express for a quick overview if you have less time in the city.
 You can hop on and off our buses as much as you want to without worrying about paying each time you get on a bus.